 During Commodus’s reign, Galen did a great deal of writing, presumably trying to stay out of Commodus’s reach as much as possible when he wasn’t actually treating him!

-Galen obviously impressed Rome’s political elite, because when Septimius Severus became Emperor in 193 after a period of political turmoil, the 64 year-old Galen continued as personal physician to the new Emperor.
+Galen obviously impressed Rome’s political elite, because when Septimius Severus became Emperor in 193 A.D. after a period of political turmoil, the 64 year-old Galen continued as personal physician to the new Emperor.

 Galen – Master of Medicine

 Galen was a compiler, consolidator, and critic as well as a discoverer.

 We have to be careful not to credit him with other people’s discoveries.
 Galen was a prolific author, and much of what he described he owed to earlier Greek physicians, such as Hippocrates, Herophilos, Celsus, Alcmaeon, Praxagoras, Herophilos, Erasistratus and Asclepiades.

 Galen mentioned earlier physicians by name in his books, helping preserve their names in history, because it is through Galen that we learn about the discoveries some of these earlier scientists and physicians made.